howsoai/howso-docs/source/user_guide/basic_capabilities/conviction.rst

 How-To Guide
 ------------

+:ref:`familiarity_conviction` and :ref:`similarity_conviction` are measurements of how surprising a case is.
+This can be useful for tasks such as anomaly detection.
+:ref:`prediction_residual_conviction` can be used to drill down into a specific case and examine its features.
+It measures how surprising each cases feature values is, thus it can reveal information such as why a case was anomalous.
+For example, if a NBA player's height was 3 foot tall, that value would be very surprising since most NBA players are very tall.

 Setup
 ^^^^^
 The user guide assumes you have created and setup a :class:`~Trainee` as demonstrated in :doc:`basic workflow <../basic_capabilities/basic_workflow>`.